MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/portal-branding-customization.md

 ### How do I customize languages for the platform?

 Currently, we support 28 languages on the platform.
-You can enable languages for your training instance and set a default language, refer **[this article](../settings/customize-languages-for-the-learners-on-the-platform.md)** for the steps to add new languages on the platform.
+You can enable languages for your training instance and set a default language, refer to **[this article](../settings/customize-languages-for-the-learners-on-the-platform.md)** for the steps to add new languages on the platform.

 ### How do I change the look and feel of the portal?

 You can change the look and feel according to your brand.
-Refer **[this article](../settings/configure-the-look-and-feel-of-your-portal.md)** to customize the look and feel of your portal.
+Refer to **[this article](../settings/configure-the-look-and-feel-of-your-portal.md)** to customize the look and feel of your portal.

 ### How do I customize the name and icon of the training tab in MS Teams?